 Change Comes When You Change Your Mind

 If spending $10,000 a year on interest payments wasn’t bad enough, I spent thousands more working with a credit consolidation company.
 It didn’t work.
 That was my fault.
-Nothing will change about your financial situation until you change your mind.
-As you’ll see below, this exclusive 3-in-1 guide will help you do just that.
+Nothing will change your financial life until you change your mind with this simple tool.

-When we were drowning in debt, we looked for any way to pay our debt off fast and efficiently.
-We considered credit consolidation, refinancing, bankruptcy and even borrowing from our 401ks.
+When we were drowning in debt, we looked for any way to pay our debt off fast.
+We considered credit consolidation, refinancing, bankruptcy and even borrowing from our 401(k)s.

 Have you considered filing for bankruptcy?
-Eight percent of American who file for bankruptcy have filed more than once.
+Eight-percent of American who file for bankruptcy file more than once.
 On the one hand, that’s low.
 On the other, with as severe as bankruptcy is, I’m surprised anyone files for bankruptcy twice.

 How do you change your mind to be in the right frame of mind?

 Don’t you love dreaming about bigger and better things?
 We do!
 Think about the last time you bought a lottery ticket.
-The best part about purchasing a lottery ticket, as most of us never win, is dreaming of what we’ll do with our multi-million-dollar winnings.
+The best part about having that lottery ticket, as most of us never win, is dreaming of what we’ll do with our multi-million-dollar winnings.

 Beginning here will start to change your mind towards the future possible and away from the current inconceivable.
-To help, use our Hopes & Dreams Worksheet, which we include in this Money Mindset Triple-Pack.
 This Hopes & Dreams worksheet will walk you through getting clear on what you truly want and not what you think you should want or what others want for you.
 Until we did this, we were living up to the gay cliché, and everyone else’s expectations and that was a recipe for failure.

 Once you’ve figured out your big goals and lofty dreams, figure out what it’ll take to make them come true.
 This exercise invites you to dig deep and consider what’s truly preventing you from having the life you want.